skylight-hq/template-nextjs-webapp/.github/ISSUE_TEMPLATE/user_story.md

 - [ ] Criterion 1
 - [ ] Criterion 2
 - [ ] Criterion 3
-- [ ] Unit tests implemented (Code coverage for new code at least 85%)
+- [ ] Unit tests implemented (Code coverage for new code meets minimum required in the project)
-- [ ] Implementation passes accessibility scan from Axe (if applicable)
+- [ ] Implementation passes axe accessibility scan (if applicable)

 ## Additional Context
 Add any other context, requirements, or screenshots here.